 Chapter 7: No Repayment, Quick Discharge

 Chapter 7 bankruptcy offers the fastest route to debt elimination without requiring repayment.
-Once filed, the discharge typically occurs about four months after the petition date .
-This rapid timeline makes Chapter 7 the ultimate form of debt relief for those seeking a clean break .
+Once filed, the discharge typically occurs about four months after the petition date.
+This relatively quick timeline is one reason many individuals choose Chapter 7 when they qualify and do not have significant nonexempt assets or secured debts they wish to keep.

 Upon discharge, the court officially erases qualifying debts, permanently prohibiting creditors from calling, sending letters, or taking any collection actions .
 Creditors who violate the discharge order face serious consequences, including potential damages and attorney fees .